 How to Create Database and User MySQL Database on RHEL 7

-How to Create Database and User MySQL Database on RHEL 7 - Hi everyone, on this occasion I will write my own little note so that in the future I don't forget, and in this article I will write about some commands or syntax in mysql.
+How to Create Database and User MySQL Database on RHEL 7 - Hi everyone, on this occasion I will write my own little note so that in the future I don't forget, and in this article, I will write about some commands or syntax in MySQL.

 This article is simple but really helps me in doing my daily work.
+In this case, I am using Linux OS RHEL 7 and MySQL Commercial 8.0.13.

 # mysql -u root -p

-After that you enter your password.
+After that,t you enter your password.

 Login to MySQL Server